OCP in Modern Software Architecture: Microservices and Beyond

 What is the Open-Closed Principle?

-The Open-Closed Principle, coined by Bertrand Meyer, encapsulates the idea that software entities (classes, modules, functions) should be open for extension but closed for modification.
-This principle encourages developers to design systems in a way that allows them to add new functionality without altering existing code.
+The Open-Closed Principle, coined by Bertrand Meyer, captures the idea that software entities (classes, modules, functions) should be open for extension but closed for modification.
+It pushes developers to design systems so they can add new functionality without touching existing code.

 Key Tenets of OCP